 Still reveling in the zen from my weekend at Laguna Lodge in Guatemala, I landed back to reality in Managua.
-First stop, immigration.

 I was “welcomed” to Nicaragua by a gruff immigration officer who charged me a 2nd time for my CA-4 visa that I’d paid for in El Salvador and is allegedly supposed to cover Honduras, El Salvador, Guatemala and Nicaragua.
 Guatemala accepted it, Nicaragua wanted more money.

-Fine.
+Ok, fine.
 It was only $10 and certainly not worth seeing the inside of a Nicaraguan prison.